aiven/devportal/docs/platform/howto/migrate-services-vpc.rst

 Migration process
 --------------------

-Detail the step-by-step process for migrating Aiven services into a VPC.
-Break down each step and provide clear instructions:
+Follow these steps to migrate Aiven services to a VPC:

 #. **VPC creation and peering**: :doc:`Create a VPC </docs/platform/howto/manage-vpc-peering>` and establish peering.
 #. **Network peering validation**: Test the network peering with a non-critical service.